Debt and Your Home

 Can you get a mortgage if you’re in debt?

 It’s important to remember that not all debt is bad.
-In fact, it is actually a necessity to help people build their credit score and prove they are capable of repaying when they borrow money.
+In fact, it is actually a necessity to help people build their credit scores and prove they are capable of repaying when they borrow money.

 However, you need to make sure you only take on credit you can manage as falling behind on payments can have a negative impact on your credit score and stop you from getting more debt in the future.